mcarr823/neds/data/README.md

 The Repository class acts as an intermediary between DataSource classes and other parts of the app.

 If part of the app wants to retrieve data, it will talk to the repository, and the repository will then query the appropriate data source.

+## More information

+Check the doc folder for more detail on these classes, including examples of their usage and how they fit into the app overall.